 All students and families are encouraged to serve our school, church, and community, as well as each other.
 In ECDC, students are called to serve their teacher and their peers through various assigned classroom duties.
 As students mature in age, their service matures as well.

 In elementary grades, our students perform service through lunch room clean up duties, service during weekly liturgy and various service outreach projects within the community.
 In pre-COVID times, our fourth graders participated in monthly service projects with residents at St. Mary’s Woods nursing home.
 We hope to be able to resume this type of activity as healthy and safety measures permit.

 In the IB Middle Years Programme, our students are required to perform 25 service hours per year.
 Students are provided numerous opportunities to participate in service to the church, community and their peers.
 Some students choose to serve in the capacity of cantor, cross bearer, altar server, bearer of the gifts (in non-COVID times), and lector at our weekly masses.
 In the past, our students assist the parish in service at various parish sanctioned activities including hospitality functions, parish picnics and numerous Knights of Columbus events.

 In non-COVID times, we encourage our students to donate to the weekly mass collection.
 These funds are traditionally donated to a chosen charity of the month; however, this has been put on hold since weekly collections have been replaced with online giving as part of our COVID mitigation protocols.

-Recent service campaigns centered on Catholic social teaching and created by our 8th grade students for school-wide engagement include sock collections for CARITAS and raising awareness and funds for the St. Francis Home and collecting urgently needed items for Commonwealth Catholic Charities Homeless Outreach Programs.
+Recent service campaigns centered on Catholic social teaching and created by our 8th grade students for school-wide engagement include sock collections for CARITAS, raising awareness and funds for the St. Francis Home and collecting urgently needed items for Commonwealth Catholic Charities Homeless Outreach Programs.
 Religious Arts projects in Middle School are collaborative experiences for students facilitated by our Middle School Religion teacher, Mrs. Slifka (above right in video), Visual Arts teacher Mrs. Dunham (above left in video) and Music teacher, Mrs. Moretti (not pictured).